 A qualified employee in this position will possess outstanding oral and written communication skills.
-This employee must have the ability to provide effective responses to all inquiries from all parties, including students, parents, staff, MEP Services, the community and the Academy Board.
+This employee must have the ability to provide effective responses to all inquiries from all parties, including students, parents, staff, Partner Solutions, the community and the Academy Board.
 An employee in this position must also be able and willing to work with staff and administration to problem solve.

-\All employees must follow the code of conduct as outlined in the Employee Handbook.
+- \All employees must successfully pass a criminal background check. - \All employees must follow the policies as outlined in the Employee Handbook.